 Pest description, fruit damage, and life cycle Adult SWD flies resemble common vinegar (pomace) flies and sometimes are referred to as small fruit flies.
 Common vinegar flies can be found in the kitchen, around compost piles or on fallen, decaying and rotting fruit in the garden.
 Vinegar flies are attracted to the smell of yeast, wine, or fermenting fruit.
 In the garden, most vinegar flies prefer rotting fruit that has fallen from the plant.
-Unlike common vinegar flies, SWD prefer ripe to overripe fruit hanging on the plant.
+Unlike common vinegar flies, SWD prefer ripe-to-overripe fruit hanging on the plant.
+It can also be found on a range of non-crop hosts in surrounding vegetation, which make control more difficult.

-Life cycle A single female can lay several hundred eggs in her lifetime (each adult lives for an average of 3-4 weeks over the summer months).
-The legless larvae feed inside the fruit for about 5 to 7 days, until they are ready to pupate.
-The brownish-yellow pupa with star-like (6-8 points) respiratory horns at one end is a non-feeding stage lasting 4-5 days.
-Pupae can exit fruit and fall to the ground or remain inside fruit. until adult fly emergence.
-The adult fly will then mate and begin a new generation of pests.
-At this time, Oregon State research reports that SWD overwinter as adults in warm refuges within the environment.
-Food, moisture, and humidity are extremely important for SWD survival.
-Dryness, wind, hot or freezing weather may limit its survival in certain parts of Oregon, however they easily find warm refuges for protection.
-It has been estimated that 3-7 generations might occur in Oregon, depending on environmental conditions.
+Life cycle A single female can lay several hundred eggs in her lifetime (each adult lives for an average of 3 to 4 weeks over the summer months).
+Larvae feed inside the fruit for about 5 to 7 days, until they are ready to pupate.
+The brownish-yellow pupa with star-like (6 to 8 points) respiratory horns at one end is a non-feeding stage lasting 4 to 5 days.
+Pupae can exit fruit and fall to the ground or remain inside fruit.
+Emerging adult flies will mate, producing additional offspring.
+At this time, Oregon State research reports that SWD overwinter as adults.
+Food, moisture, and humidity are extremely important for winter SWD survival.
+Dryness, wind, hot or freezing weather may reduce survival, however they easily find warm refuges for protection.
+It has been estimated that 3 to 7 generations might occur in Oregon, depending on environmental conditions during the cropping season.

 Monitoring for adults

-Researchers continue to test new trap designs and baits in order to develop systems to best predict early activity in the spring and when potential damage might occur to a fruiting plant.
-Higher numbers of SWD were captured by traps with red or yellow color, increased fly entry area on the trap side (mesh screen or many small holes), large bait surface area, and small headspace (space between the bait surface and the exit holes).
+Higher numbers of SWD are captured by red traps which have an increased fly entry area on the trap side (mesh screen or many small holes), large bait surface area, and small headspace (space between the bait surface and the exit holes).

 To construct a simple homemade trap use any plastic container (18 to 32 ounce size) with a removable lid.
 Drill small holes (0.188 inch to limit the ability of larger insects to enter) around the middle of the cup to allow SWD to enter.
 Leave an undrilled space on side to more easily change the bait solution without spillage.
 Add a liquid bait such as apple cider vinegar to the cup so that the liquid bait is two inches from the bottom.
 Add a drop of liquid soap to the vinegar to break the surface tension of the liquid so that flies sink more easily.
 An alternative bait that catches even more flies can be made from a mixture of yeast, sugar and water (2 teaspoons of dry baker’s yeast, 4 teaspoons of sugar, and 1.5 cups of warm water).

-Effective traps (e.g., Scentry and Tréce) are now commercially available.
+Effective commercially available traps (e.g., Scentry and Tréce) are available.
 Attach a wire or string to hang the trap from a plant or stake within the shaded side and at the fruiting level in the plant canopy.
-Select trap locations where flies are likely to be intercepted (e.g., field or garden edge with ample shade and coolness; near adjacent earlier-fruiting non-crop or crop plants; near fence borders shared with other fruit growers).
+Select trap locations where flies are likely to be intercepted (e.g., field or garden edge within the shaded portion of the canopy; near adjacent non-crop plants; near fence borders shared with other fruit growers).
 For strawberries, secure a trap on the ground within the plants.
 It is recommended that traps be strategically placed on borders of susceptible fruiting plants, before the fruit starts to ripen and darken in color.
 More traps increase the likelihood of intercepting SWD, thus a minimum of three traps should be placed to increase chances of SWD detection.
 Check and refresh traps once a week.
 To see SWD in a trap, hold trap in the light and look for flies with a dark spot on the male’s wings.
 It is difficult to confirm SWD and see the female’s ovipositor without a microscope in a cloudy yeast bait.
 For a closer look, filter contents from your traps using a strainer into a pan with a solid white background.
 Spread the flies out (using a small paintbrush or tweezers), and examine contents with a magnifying lens or under a microscope.
 Numerous species of Drosophila and other insects will also be attracted to these traps, especially if the yeast bait is used.
 Damage thresholds have not yet been established for this pest.

 Several methods have shown positive results for recovering larvae by using a salt or sugar solution over crushed fruit.
 Collect ripening fruits in a plastic bag which are suspected to be infested with SWD.
 See “A quick, 7-step guide for detecting larvae in fruit” (OSU Extension Bulletin, EM 9097) and “A detailed guide for testing fruit for the presence of Spotted Wing Drosophila (SWD) larvae” (OSU Extension Bulletin, EM 9096).